2025 New Investigator Program Request for Proposals

 Technical Review: Partnership Program staff will review each full application to ensure that all requirements are met.
 Full applications that do not comply with the submission requirements will not move to the content review, and the applicant will be notified.

-Applicants will be informed by December 10, 2024 of whether they are being invited to present their proposal to the PERC.
+Applicants will be informed by October 14, 2025 whether they are invited to present their proposal to PERC.
 The de-identified reviewers’ comments will be provided to each applicant.

-PERC Review: Finalist presentations will take place at the TBD (January 13, 2025) PERC meeting.
+PERC Review: Finalist presentations will take place at the November 3, 2025 PERC meeting.
 The presentations by the Principal Investigator typically take place between 4 and 7 p.m.
 CDT and are fully virtual over Zoom.
 Collaborators may join to respond to questions.
 No exceptions to this date will be made.

-The PERC will make a final decision to select the grant award recipients based on rank, presentation by the PI, discussion of the application and review materials, additional information from the project team (if requested by PERC or WPP’s Administrative Leadership Team) and the project’s alignment with the goals of the New Investigator Program.
-Applicants will be notified of whether they are selected for a grant award no later than January 31, 2025.
+PERC will make a final decision to select the grant award recipients based on rank, presentation by the PI, discussion of the application and review materials, additional information from the project team (if requested by PERC or WPP’s Administrative Leadership Team) and the project’s alignment with the goals of the New Investigator Program.

 Applicants selected for awards by PERC are required to provide information for review by the Wisconsin Partnership Program: